kingridda/gradient-descent/README.md

 # gradient-descent

-implemetation of basic optimization algorithms
+## implemetation of basic optimization algorithms for a function

 ![formulas](/img/formulas.PNG)

+## implementation of Gradient descent for multidimensional linear regression